-Q: Why did you move to Indonesia; what do you do?
+Q: Why did you move to Indonesia?
+What do you do?

 A: We moved here as Jakarta offered a good work opportunity to my hubby.
 This place has its own charm that is awesome.
 Previously I was working in India.
 Now in Jakarta, I have started writing blogs/articles.
-Moreover, I’m devoting time for a community page on Facebook named Jakarta Indians as co-admin.
+Moreover, I’m devoting time to a community page on Facebook named Jakarta Indians as co-admin.

-Q: What do you enjoy most about Jakarta, how’s the quality of life?
+Q: What do you enjoy most about Jakarta?
+How’s the quality of life?